 Whichever method is used to transfer an interest in a family vacation home to the next generation, a formal appraisal of the property should be completed prior to the transfers, and if transfers exceed the gift tax annual exclusion per donee, then a Federal Gift Tax Return will need to be filed.

 Since family vacation homes often provide a refuge for family members to gather and enjoy one another’s company, it is not surprising that parents often seek to find ways to keep such properties in the family.
 Before undertaking such planning, however, parents should be certain that there is sufficient interest from the next generation in retaining such ownership.
-If there is, parents should consult with a qualified estate planning attorney about the most appropriate method for transferring the property to the next generation, including a discussion about “endowing” the transfer with sufficient liquid assets to help maintain the property.
+If there is, parents should consult with a qualified estate planning attorney about the most appropriate method for transferring the property to the next generation and the tax consequence of the timing of the transfer and method.
+The discussion should include the topic of “endowing” the transfer with sufficient liquid assets to help maintain the property.
 This can help the next generation use and enjoy the property without its ownership becoming too much of a financial or emotional burden to them.